 Apprenticeships for Lifelong Learners

-During the EU Vocational Skills Week I got the chance to talk about how we promote apprenticeships for adult & lifelong learners in our Erasmus+ project ApprEnt.
+During the EU Vocational Skills Week I got the chance to talk about how we promote apprenticeships for adult & lifelong learners and workplace learning in our Erasmus+ project ApprEnt.

 Back in Helsinki